AndreMarinak/Minecraft-Self-Hosted-Server/README.md

 ```
 playit
 ```
 Open the Playit.gg link in the terminal and log in or create an account.
+(This will give you a MC server address anyone can join)

 🔸 Detach from tmux (Keep Playit Running)
 Press `Ctrl + B`, then `D`